How to store Lightroom previews separated from the catalog

 - Go to the location where your catalog is stored.

 I:\Lightroom Catalog Previews.lrdata

-mklink /D "Lightroom Catalog Previews.lrdata" "I:\Lightroom Catalog Previews.lrdata"where the first path is the name of link that will be created, and the second path is the target.
+mklink /D "Lightroom Catalog Previews.lrdata" "I:\Lightroom Catalog Previews.lrdata"where the first part is the name of the link that will be created, and the second is the target path.